Pontifical of Boniface IX

 Script

-Gothic Textura Prescissa
+Gothic Textura Rotunda

 Illustrations

-11 full-page miniatures.
-Most of the pages are decorated with illuminated initials and refined frames
+11 full-page miniatures; most of the pages are decorated with illuminated initials and refined frames

 Content

-Ritual and the prayers for papal functions
+Five texts and instructions for rituals and the prayers for papal functions

 Patron